npmcomponent/chemzqm-editable/Readme.md

 # editable

-  component for simple inline editing
+  Simple and tiny Edit in place for component

   With key bindings, `esc` for cancel `enter` for confirm